Tarang Cine Productions

 Tarang Cine Productions is an Indian motion picture production and distribution company based in Bhubaneswar, Odisha, as a part of the Odia film industry.
 The company was founded by Odisha Television Network in 2015.
-Others sections of Odisha Television Network are OTV, Odisha Reporter, Tarang, Alankar, Tarang Music, Prarthana. and TarangPlus.
+Others sections of Odisha Television Network are OTV, Odisha Reporter, Tarang, Alankar, Tarang Music, Prarthana Life. and TarangPlus.

 History

 Ishq Tu Hi Tu, Tarang Cine Productions first venture was released in January 2015 with powerstar Arindam Roy.